 Understandably, the relative isolation along with the constant need to assimilate people from different cultures forged a unique island culture that continues to evolve to this day.

 History indicates that 300 B.C Buddhism arrived in the Maldives.
 Ruins of stupas and other temples from those days can still be found on some islands.
 Buddhism remained the predominant religion till 1153 AD.
 A scholarly man of faith convinced the ruling monarch at the time of the virtues of Islam.
 Nationwide conversion soon followed.
 Today, it is a matter of pride and honor for every Maldivian to say that he or she is a Muslim.
-Islam has been a great unifying force and the bastion of peace, understanding and harmony in the country.

 The love of peace has always been a Maldivian trait.
 Skirmishes with regional belligerents in days long gone have, at times, helped the Maldivian to value this more.